muellerlab/agri-fly/README.md

 `./build.sh`

-Then navigate to the folder including Unity wrapper code.
+Then navigate to the folder containing Unity wrapper code.

 `cd AirSim/Unity`